Office (305) 278-4464

 DURING CHRISTMAS & NEW YEARS -please ad 20% of the cost

-Four Star hotels (Five star hotels available upon request)
+HOTELS USED: Four Star hotels (as per itinerary).
+Five star hotels available upon request

 FINAL PAYMENT: 60 days before departure.